hayward-work/civ-ipriot-smiley/knowledge_and_evidence.md

    | bool  | True  | `Smiley.dim_display()` `dimmed` parameter |

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.
-    > The variables `WHITE`, `GREEN`, `RED`, `YELLOW`, and `BLANK` are variables of the `Smiley` class.
+    > The variables `WHITE`, `GREEN`, `RED`, `YELLOW`, and `BLANK` are class variables of the `Smiley` class as they're declared within the class itself not the constructor.
     >
-    > The variables `Y` and `O` are assigned when creating an instance of the Smiley class using the constructor method.
+    > The collection variable `pixels` is created when creating an instance of the Smiley class using the constructor method and is thus an instance variable.
     >
-    > Presumably this is because the value of `YELLOW` for example should remain constant regardless of instance and can be used for many purposes, whereas `Y` is useful specifically for the pixel grid for readability purposes and would otherwise be far less pythonic.
+    > Presumably this is because the value of `YELLOW` for example is to be the same for all instances, it shouldn't be changed as it's a constant, but if it were, the change would affect all instances that use `Smiley.YELLOW`, whereas the `pixels` are expected to be modified and differ between instances.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
-    # TODO: INCLUDE DISCUSSION OF BLINKABLE INTERFACE
    1. What is the purpose of a constructor (in general) and this one (in particular)?
-       > Generally, a constructor is used for the purposes of having a clean and reusable means of creating an instance of a class.
+       > Generally, a constructor is used to provide a clean and reusable means of creating an instance of a class.
        >
-       > This particular constructor additionally uses the `super()` function with the `.__init__()` method to include the inherited methods and parameters of the parent class as functions and variables within the to-be-constructed instance.
+       > This particular constructor additionally uses the `super()` function with the `.__init__()` method to invoke the super classes' constructors, the values of which are then used to populate the child class.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?
-       > Firstly, it initialises an instance of the superclass which is used to populate the subclass instance with functions and variables from the superclass.
+       > Firstly, it invokes the superclass' constructor using `super().__init)__()` which is used to populate the subclass instance.
        >
-       > Secondly, it runs the methods `draw_mouth()` and `draw_eyes()` from the `self` object which is simply a passed reference to current class instance.
+       > Secondly, it runs the methods `draw_mouth()` and `draw_eyes()` from the `self` object which is simply a reference to current class instance and the prior stated methods.

 ### Code style